PoisotLab/ms_networkary_classifiers/README.md

 on the diagonal (as expected), the Ridge Regression is quite obviously biased.
 Despite this, we can see that the ensemble is close to the initial dataset.

-![Visualisation of the models predictions for one instance of a network prediction problem (shown in the "Dataset" panel).
-This figure reveals how inspecting the details of the prediction is important: indeed, although the performance measures hint at the fact that ridge regression is mediocre, this figure reveals that it is making predictions that correspond to a network with an entirely different topology (namely, nested as opposed to diagonal).](figures/valid_ensemble.png){#fig:ecovalid}
+![Visualisation of the raw (un-thresholded) models predictions for one instance of a network prediction problem (shown in the "Dataset" panel).
+Increasing the value of the $\xi$ parameter would make the diagonal structure "broader", leading to more interactions.
+A visual inspection of the results is important, as it highlights how some models can "miss" parts of the network; by combining them in an ensemble, these gaps compensate one another, and lead (in this case) to a better prediction.](figures/valid_ensemble.png){#fig:ecovalid}

 The trained models were then thresholded (again by optimising informedness), and their predictions transformed back into networks for analysis;